Xuveo Legal Payment Security Policy

-Law firms and clients are frequent targets of cyber and payment security attacks.
+Law firms and clients are frequently targeted by cyber criminals.

-fraudulently divert substantial funds, including theft of payments to and from trust accounts of law firms;
+- steal money — including misppropriating funds transferred to or from trust accounts of law firms;

-solicit payments for unofficial services (such as international trade mark 'renewal', 'publication' or 'registration' services)
+- request payments for unofficial or illegitimate ‘services’ (such as trade mark 'renewal', 'publication' or 'registration' services).

 We take our own security and that of our clients very seriously, and we regularly engage in learning initiatives to improve our cybersecurity.